"Doctor," Wyn said as she watched him step back from the console

 watching it burn simply exacerbated that phobia.

 He stepped closer to the wall of flame.
 It WAS just a wall.
-And he could
+He could see

-see through it.
-He saw the Cloister Room in Nine's TARDIS.
-He saw him
+through it.
+He saw the Cloister Room in Nine’s TARDIS.
+He saw his

-lying there in the circle of the Seal just as he had done.
-Except Nine
+other self lying there in the circle of the Seal just as he had done.

 The Cloister Room was on fire.
 Flames were licking around the base of